xixogo5105/uiptv/GUIDE.md

      http://domain.com:8080/get.php?username=user&password=pass&type=m3u
      ```
 3. **Options**:
-   - **Group Account(s) by MAC Address**: Groups multiple portals under the same MAC.
+   - **Group Account(s) by MAC Address** (Stalker Mode only):
+     - When enabled, this option groups multiple portal URLs under a single MAC address entry if they share the same MAC.
+     - **Note**: This option is **not applicable** if the account details include unique attributes such as `signature`, `device_id`, etc., as these are bound to a specific portal/MAC combination.
-   - **Convert M3U to Xtreme**: Attempts to convert M3U links to Xtream Codes format for better compatibility.
+   - **Convert M3U to Xtreme** (M3U Mode only):
+     - When enabled, the parser attempts to convert M3U URLs into Xtream Codes API accounts (Host, Username, Password) for better compatibility and performance.
+     - This is only available when parsing M3U links.
-   - **Pause Caching**: Prevents immediate caching of the new accounts.
+   - **Pause Caching**:
+     - Prevents the application from immediately caching the content of the newly added accounts.
+This is useful if you are adding many accounts and want to avoid high resource usage immediately.
 4. Click **Parse & Save** to import the accounts.

 ---